Center for Social Justice Research, Teaching & Service

 Migration and Medicine: Syrian refugees in Turkey

-Iman is a Global Health Major with intended minors in Arabic and Medical Humanities.
-Hailing from a family of refugees and her familiarity with health service delivery in different countries has informed much of her professional and personal ventures.
-As an Andretta Fellow, Iman plans to explore the relationship between migration and medicine and the extent to which access to quality, continuous care can be sustained by the Syrian refugee population in Turkey.
-Through mixed method qualitative research that will include a systematic literature review, participatory observation, and interviews, Iman hopes to help vocalize crucial stakeholders’ input – the Syrian refugee population and healthcare personnel – to inform a needs assessment and future reforms.
-Policies and social determinants of health indirectly play a massive role in the obtaining of quality, continuous health care, and this project will analyze these variables and their intersection with health as a human right.
+As an Andretta Fellow, Iman explored the relationship between migration and medicine and the extent to which access to quality, continuous care can be sustained by the Syrian refugee population in Turkey.
+Through mixed method qualitative research included a systematic literature review, participatory observation, and interviews, Iman’s research vocalized crucial stakeholders’ input – the Syrian refugee population and healthcare personnel – to inform a needs assessment and future reforms.
+Policies and social determinants of health indirectly play a massive role in the obtaining of quality, continuous health care, and this project analyzed these variables and their intersection with health as a human right.
+Hailing from a family of refugees and her familiarity with health service delivery in different countries has informed much of Iman’s professional and personal ventures.

 2022